d4n3sh/thedaneshproject/content/posts/2009-08-17-inked-has-a-new-card-out.md

 ---
 Sorry for the 2 weeks of no postings.
 Been out on training and weekend activities.

-Anyways, here&#8217;s my first post..
+Anyways, here's my first post..

 Inked Tattoo and Piercing studio in Sunway has a new card out.
-I&#8217;ve personally been there before and find their work to be excellent&#8230;.
+I've personally been there before and find their work to be excellent&#8230;.

 [<img loading="lazy" class="alignnone size-full wp-image-1699" title="Inked-card-1" src="/wp-content/uploads/2009/08/Inked-card-1.png" alt="Inked-card-1" width="400" height="228" />][1]